2020 Update: Having just come across his article at astro.cornell.edu, we thought we'd quote NSF astronomy fellow Dave

 Thus according to this Berlin-born Israeli physicist who became a close colleague to Einstein, as of 2006, no experiment had falsified a potentially infinite one-way speed of light.
 But Jammer, who passed away in 2010, never saw this 2019 Caltech bottle video.

 The astounding technical achievement of the CIT researchers has been popularized by YouTube's The Slo Mo Guys.
 (We've previously utilized two of their videos in our answer to creationist Michael Oard to explain why there is a linear crack, called the mid-oceanic ridge, that circles the Earth like the seam on a baseball.)
 The March 17, 2019 Slo Mo Guys' video is called Filming the Speed of Light at 10 Trillion FPS.
 The slower of CIT's two fastest camers used to "film" the "bottle" segment of their video was operating at 100 billion FBS, that is, each frame equaled 10 picoseconds (ten trillionths of a second) and it took about 2,000 picoseconds (two billionths of a second) for the light to travel through the length of the bottle.
 On our Real Science Radio program my co-host Fred Williams (long-time CRS webmaster) and I have argued that this video effectly measured the one-way speed of light.

 The third measurement appears at 10:50 into the video using Caltech's fastest camera.
 A researcher records at ten trillion frames per second a pulse of light traveling about ten millimeters through a milky vile.
 (See image, right.)
 See that segment of the video also at rsr.org/asc#camera (or just click play here):

-* Another Fast Camera Proposal for a One-Way Measurement: As another challenge to the Conventionality Thesis, RSR's Bob Enyart asks whether 10-trillion FPS cameras (and Caltech's planned faster versions) might be used in a round-trip configuration to measure the one-way speed of light.
-Here's the concept...
+* A Fast Camera Proposal for a One-Way Measurement: RSR's Bob Enyart asks whether 10-trillion FPS cameras (and Caltech's planned faster versions) might be used in a round-trip configuration to challenge the conventionality thesis and measure the one-way speed of light.
+Here's the concept for neutralizing that pesky 2-way speed of light problem with it bouncing to and from the camera...